-Your Zip Code Might Be As Important To Health As Your Genetic Code
+Your ZIP Code Might Be As Important To Health As Your Genetic Code

 Linking health organizations like Kaiser with nonprofit social services such as the Oregon Food Bank will help governments and medical providers see where their money can make the biggest difference, Friedman says.

-For example, spending more on affordable housing for homeless people can also have health benefits — in turn saving the government money down the line.
+For example, spending more on affordable housing for homeless people can also have health benefits, in turn saving the government money down the line.

-Friedman says that when Kaiser started addressing people's social needs, one study found a 40 percent reduction in emergency room utilization.
+Friedman says that when Kaiser started addressing people's social needs, one study found a 40 percent reduction in emergency room use.

 McGrath was initially skeptical when doctors offered to help her with things like rent and transportation.